-AHAT 5225 Clinical Experience III (2:0:6) A supervised educational experience in athletic training under the supervision of a certified athletic trainer.
+AHAT 5225 Clinical Experience III (2:0:6) A supervised educational experience in athletic training under the supervision of a certified athletic trainer or other healthcare professional.
 The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial.